Skip to content

 Ages 12-18 (Preteen/Teen)

 Developmental stage: Critical thinking, facing real pain, wrestling with doubts, forming theology.
 What they need: Robust theology of suffering, integration of miracles and sovereignty.
 How to teach: (1) Romans 8:28: 'God works ALL things for good.
-Even when He doesn't do miracle, He has better plan,' (2) Hebrews 11:6: 'Faith = trusting God's CHARACTER, not demanding miracles.
+Even when He doesn't do a miracle, He has a better plan,' (2) Hebrews 11:6: 'Faith = trusting God's CHARACTER, not demanding miracles.
 We believe He exists and rewards seekers,' (3) 2 Corinthians 12:9: 'God's power shows best in WEAKNESS.
-Sometimes His grace to endure is greater miracle than instant healing,' (4) Honest about suffering: 'Why doesn't God heal everyone?
+Sometimes His grace to endure is a greater miracle than instant healing,' (4) Honest about suffering: 'Why doesn't God heal everyone?
 We don't fully know.
 But we trust: (1) He's good, (2) He's powerful, (3) He has purposes beyond our understanding,' (5) Modern miracles: Yes, God still does them!
 But not on-demand.
-He's sovereign, not genie, (6) Faith not formula: 'Prosperity gospel = lie.
-God doesn't promise health/wealth.
+He's sovereign, not a genie, (6) Faith not formula: 'The prosperity gospel is a lie.
+God doesn't promise health or wealth.
 He promises HIMSELF (Hebrews 13:5).'
-Challenge: Trust God when He doesn't do miracle you desperately want.
+Challenge: Trust God when He doesn't do the miracle you desperately want.

 Teach God's POWER without health-and-wealth theology

 God CAN do miracles, but doesn't promise them.
 (1) Matthew 19:26: 'God can do ANYTHING.
 Nothing is too hard for Him,' (2) But: 'God doesn't promise to give us everything we want.
-He's not genie.
-He's GOD—sovereign, wise, loving,' (3) Avoid: 'If you have enough faith, God WILL heal/provide.'
-That's false and damaging, (4) Instead: 'God CAN do miracle.
+He's not a genie.
+He's GOD: sovereign, wise, loving,' (3) Avoid: 'If you have enough faith, God WILL heal or provide.'
+That's false and damaging, (4) Instead: 'God CAN do a miracle.
 We pray in FAITH.
-Then we TRUST His answer—yes, no, wait,' (5) Biblical examples: Hebrews 11—some saw miracles (Red Sea parted), others didn't (martyred).
+Then we TRUST His answer: yes, no, wait,' (5) Biblical examples: Hebrews 11 shows some saw miracles (the Red Sea parted), others didn't (martyred).
 BOTH had faith.
-Teach: Faith ≠ guaranteed miracles.
+Teach: Faith does not equal guaranteed miracles.

 Study biblical MIRACLES together (God's proven power)